 The simplest definition of an adjective is that it is a word that describes or clarifies a noun.
 Adjectives describe nouns by giving some information about an object’s size, shape, age, color, origin or material.
-They also clarify which thing (noun) the speaker means by giving those kinds of information as well as the speaker’s opinion or observations about it and its purpose.

 When an item is defined by its purpose, that word is usually not an adjective, but it acts as one in that situation.

 English can be very tricky, so you have to be careful, but a lot of English adjectives end with these suffixes: